 Despite what prosecutors say, Couto’s tactics have occasionally proven effective.
-His work uncovered a slew of cockfighting rings in the Miami-Dade rural region known as the C-9 Basin forcing local police to set up a task force to curb the illegal an inhuman practice of cockfighting.
+His work uncovered a slew of cockfighting rings in the Miami-Dade rural region known as the C-9 Basin forcing local police to set up a task force to curb the illegal and inhuman practice of cockfighting.

 On the other hand, ARM’s tactics have made it more difficult for prosecutors to get convictions when ARM is involved.

 In one case, defendant Rudy Acosta faced up to 85 years for running an illegal slaughterhouse but defense attorneys targeted ARM, their tactics, and potential chain of custody problems.
 There are also civil rights abuses to consider.
-Acosta ended up getting off with 10 years probation
+Acosta ended up getting off with 10 years of probation

 Talk to a West Palm Beach Criminal Defense Attorney